CheeseCake87/CheeseCake87/jinja-issues.md

 ## Info

 Still collecting issues and running example code.
 Some issues on ths list may not be matched to any PRs associated with them yet.

+Statuses:

+|LATER| - Not a priority, but could be included in a future release.
+|CLOSE| - Issue is resolved, or not an issue, or not a priority.
+|MOVE| - Issue is a question or discussion, not an issue.
+|INCLUDE| - Issue is valid and should be included in an upcoming release.
+|INVESTIGATE| - Issue needs more investigation.
+|IMPROVE| - A PR is available, but could be improved.
+|UNSURE| - Don't know enough about the issue to make an educated suggestion.

 ---